btholt/complete-intro-to-react/_posts/2016-01-18-fixing-tests.markdown

 title: "Fixing Our Tests and Testing redux"
 ---

 So we broke all of our tests.
 They all fail now.
 High five!
 This is a big reason why I'm hesitant to test UI code: I find my tests break all the time just because I'm rewriting markup or other code.
-None the less, let's refix our tests and add two for redux.
+Nonetheless, let's refix our tests and add two for redux.
 As opposed to testing React which I don't do much of, I test the hell out of my redux code. redux code is very testable and you should cover all or nearly-all of your reducers with tests.

 Cool, open our spec doc.
 Let's fix these tests one-at-a-time.
 For the last two tests, change their method calls from <code>it( ... )</code> to <code>xit( ... )</code>.
 This will prevent Mocha from running them so we can work on them one-at-a-time.